 To derive the induced dynamics of the posterior \( \pi_t = \psi(S_t) \in \Delta_M \), we apply the chain rule:

 This yields a deterministic dynamical system over the simplex \( \Delta_M \).\footnote{Such ODE system for the posterior belief can also be treated as a type of replicator game dynamical system.
-(See \citet{shaliziDynamicsBayesianUpdating2009} for more details) However, our frameworks focusing on the logs-odds space with a reference model gives a simpler and more transparent analysis of the asymptotic behavior of the posterior belief. } The Jacobian \( J_{\psi}(\mathbf{S}_t) \in \mathbb{R}^{M \times (M-1)} \) has entries:
+(See \citet{shaliziDynamicsBayesianUpdating2009} for more details) However, our framework focusing on the log-odds space with a reference model gives a simpler and more transparent analysis of the asymptotic behavior of the posterior belief. } The Jacobian \( J_{\psi}(\mathbf{S}_t) \in \mathbb{R}^{M \times (M-1)} \) has entries:

 where \( \pi^{(M)} = 1 - \sum_{j=1}^{M-1} \pi^{(j)} \).